SpaceCheetah322/PowerHop/README.md

 * Kai - player class
 * Sofia - car and log class
 * Katelyn - fly and powerup class
+* everyone helped test the code along the way and madke graphics

 ## GUI mockups (play screens created by Katelyn and Sofia, added by Ava.
 Logo by Ava.
 Car and Background by Sofia.)